 While we are generalizing below, it's important to know that there are a few different species of squirrels in the United states.
-Grey squirrels (or gray squirrels), fox squirrels, tree squirrels, and red squirrels are all species of squirrels that you can find in the US.
+Eastern gray squirrels (or grey squirrels), fox squirrels, flying squirrels, tree squirrels, and red squirrels are all species of squirrels that you can find in the US.
 While adults are somewhat easy to tell apart, a juvenile squirrel may look similar between species.

 When do baby squirrels leave the nest for the first time and what do they do once they're out of the nest?

 How are baby squirrels born, exactly?
-Female squirrels build nests in tree cavities or in a tree trunk.
+A female squirrel builds nests in tree cavities or in a tree trunk.
 Then, after mating, mother squirrels give birth in these squirrel nests.
 Squirrel nests may be used for multiple years if the nesting material holds up well over time.

 Baby squirrels are born blind and hairless, and they typically stay in the nest for the first 8-10 weeks of their lives.
 During this time, they grow rapidly, developing their fur and learning to climb.
 Mother squirrels leave frequently to gather food, and return to their squirrel nests high in the trees as often as they can.
 A mother squirrel often will care for her babies at the cost of her own health and wellbeing.